sybrew/the-seo-framework/readme.txt

 	* **Improved:**
 		* If an admin redirect initiated by TSF causes a white screen of death, a helping message is now outputted on the white screen.
 		* When using WPML, the URLs are now converted much faster than before.
-		/
 		* On plugin activation and deactivation, the options are now automatically toggled from options autoload.
 		 	* For non-developers, this means that this plugin won't stock up on your website's memory after deactivation.
 Unlike many, many other plugins.
 		* The sitemap's stylesheet is now a bit neater when `lastmod` output is disabled.
 		* PolyLang canonical URL compatibility.
-		/
-		* TODO A little link in plugin activation page to the companion plugin to inform wary users about its existence, which next to the deactivation link.
+		* A little link in plugin activation page to the companion plugin to inform wary users about its existence, which next to the deactivation link.
 			* This link is only added if the plugin isn't found to be installed.
 			* This link is super non-intrusive; most won't even spot it.
+			* This link is named "Extensions".
 		* When using a translation plugin, the plugin now pings Search Engines with your current admin language's sitemap, rather than the default one.
 		* When using a translation plugin, the robots.txt output now directs Search Engines to the current language's sitemap location.
 			* This only works when using domain or subdomain translation URLs.
 Subdomain translation URLs are highly discouraged, and this is another reason.